Elbrys/mdsalApp1/README.md

 mvn clean install
 ```

-Observe that the following java files are auto-generated for you based on the information in the above files.
+Observe that the following java files are auto-generated for you based on the information in the original set files (above).

 ```bash
 ./exampleapp-api/src/main/yang-gen-sal/org/opendaylight/yang/gen/v1/urn/opendaylight/params/xml/ns/yang/exampleapp/api/rev150617/ExampleAppOutputBuilder.java